VanDung-dev/HieraChain/DEV_GUIDE.md

 # Developer Guide

-This guide contains all the information developers need to work with the Hierarchical Blockchain framework.
+This guide contains all the information developers need to work with the HieraChain framework.

 ---